VSCode on Triton

 Sometimes you want more resources than the login node.
 This section presents a way to have VSCode directly connect to a job resource allocation on Triton - so you can do larger calculations / use more memory / etc. without interfering with others.
 Note that for real production calculations, you should use Serial Jobs, and not run stuff through your editor, since everything gets lost when your connection dies.

-This section contains original research and may not fully work, and may only work on Linux/Mac right now.
+This section contains original research and may not fully work, and may only work on Linux/Mac right now (but Windows might work too since it uses OpenSSH).

-In you ~/.ssh/config, add this block to define a server triton-vscode.
+In your ~/.ssh/config, add this block to define a server triton-vscode.
 For more information .ssh/config, including what these mean and what else you might need in here, see SSH:

 Host triton-vscode